 The Yuanta Cultural and Educational Foundation is committed to giving back to society as we benefit from it, and to this end is actively involved in a number of cultural, educational, and social philanthropic activities.
 This is also part of our efforts to uphold our corporate social responsibility.
 Working together with Fu Jen Catholic University in the hopes that our existence will be a blessing to others, we have launched the Yuanta and Fu Jen University Dreams Take Flight Program, further doing our part for education in remote rural communities.
-With the project now in its seventh year, the Yuanta Cultural and Educational Foundation has earned the long-term support of the Ministry of Education for our efforts to help the underprivileged get access to education and create a virtuous cycle.
-Their affirmation and encouragement were made all the more clear in 2017 as the Foundation was granted the Ministry’s highest honor, the Crystal Award for Donations to Educational Institutions.
+With the project now in its eighth year, the Yuanta Cultural and Educational Foundation has earned the long-term support of the Ministry of Education for our efforts to help the underprivileged get access to education and create a virtuous cycle.
+Their affirmation and encouragement were made all the more clear in 2017 as the Foundation was granted the Ministry’s highest honor, the Crystal Award for Donations to Education.

 The Dreams Take Flight Scholarship Program has played a significant role in the cultivation of talented students from rural areas; over 8 years it has assisted 995 young students, who have moved on to becoming 72 college students and 3 graduate students.
 Yuanta launched this scholarship program with the hope that it would help create new opportunities in these children's lives, allowing them to focus on their studies, and, through the mentorship and support of Yuanta and Fu Jen University, realize that as long as they work hard, life will have unlimited possibilities.